jcc264/triangle/history/natl_meetings.md

 undergraduate and alumni delegates, along with National Council, enact legislation and adopt positions on matters of national importance.

-Leadership School is an annual national meeting held in approximately mid-August.
-In non-Convention years, Leadership School includes the Awards Luncheon and Annual Banquet.

 In 1973, Triangle returned to a former practice of biennial instead of annual legislative meetings.
-In the odd-numbered years, Convention and Leadership School are combined in a sequence of alternate sessions.
+In non-Convention years, a National Meeting combined Leadership School with other sessions and workshops of interest to actives and alumni.

+In 1988, the National Meeting became solely a Leadership School focused on undergraduate members.
+Leadership School includes the Awards Luncheon and Annual Banquet.

 |December 9-11, 1909|Champaign, Illinois|Convention|
 |February 3-4, 1911|West Lafayette, Indiana|Convention|